Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Introduction

-The LIP trends of several lakes with different geographical conditions have been thoroughly studied and reported in literature.
-Though most of them use information from various ice databases~(for eg.~NSIDC), some studies directly derived the trends from radar and optical satellite data.
-In the following paragraphs, we review the studies that dealt with optical satellite imagery, especially MODIS data.
+The LIP trends of several lakes with different geographical conditions have been studied and reported in the literature.
+Though most of them used information from various ice databases~(e.g., NSIDC), some studies directly derived the trends from radar and optical satellite data.
+In the following, we focus on studies that, like ours, analyse MODIS and/or VIIRS optical satellite imagery to examine trends over multiple winters.

+\cite{Latifovic2007} used the AVHRR historical data record in addition to in-situ measurements to perform long-term (1950-2004) trend analysis of Canadian lakes with areas $>100~km^{2}$, via an automated profile feature extraction procedure.
+They confirmed later freeze-up ($0.12$ d/a) and earlier break-up ($-0.18$ d/a) for the majority of lakes that were analysed and suggested that their procedure to extract the LIP events is not sensor-specific and could be applied to other satellite data, too. \cite{Murfitt_Brown_2017} also used MODIS data to extract lake ice trends (2001-2014) for the Canadian states of Ontario and Manitoba, and found regionally varying trends.

+\cite{Zhang2019_Journal_MODIS} proposed to threshold the red reflectance band of MODIS (threshold values determined with the help of Landsat images) to monitor ice on lakes in Maine (USA), with areas ranging from 0.13 to $305~km^2$.
+Though they analysed data from 296 lakes over 19 years (2000-2018), significant break-up and freeze-up trends were detected only for $3\%$, respectively $2.1\%$ of the lakes.
+The same threshold-based approach, with additional post-processing filters, was applied to a new LIP database covering 4241 Alaskan lakes~\citep{Zhang_LIP_Alaska_2021} with areas $>1~km^{2}$, over the period 2000-2019.
+The estimated significant LIP trends are: later freeze-up ($0.29$ d/a) and earlier break-up ($-0.55$ d/a) for 289 and 440 lakes, respectively; and earlier freeze-up ($-0.33$ d/a) and later break-up ($0.75$ d/a) for only 11 and 4 lakes, respectively.